jermp/bits/README.md

 ### Inclusion in other projects

+TODO

 ### Tests

 Tests are written using [doctest](https://github.com/doctest/doctest).
-To run the tests, first compile the tests:
+To run the tests, first compile the tests, with

 	mkdir build
 	cd build
 	cmake .. -DCMAKE_BUILD_TYPE=Debug
 	make

-	make test
+and then run `make test`.

-To run a specific test, use the tool `-tc` of doctest and specify the test case name.
+To run a specific test, use the tool `-tc` of doctest to specify the test case name.
 For example:

 	./test_elias_fano -tc=access